Wondering how you can make the difference in the life of a child or the families that we serve? There are many ways!

 Learn More About Your Community Based System of Care!

-You can also invite a staff member from Brevard Family Partnership to speak to the employees of your business or the members of your organization, association or congregration.
-To arrange a presentation about our programs, services and role in your community, please call PR Coordinator, Stephanie Strodtman at (321) 752-4650 ext.
-3047 or email Stephanie.Strodtman@brevardfp.org.
+You can also invite a staff member from Brevard Family Partnership to speak to the employees of your business or the members of your organization, association or congregation.
+To arrange a presentation about our programs, services and role in your community, please call Public Relations Coordinator, Melissa Breckenridge at (321) 752-4650 Ext.
+3047 or click the button below to email her.

 Support Brevard Family Partnership through your generous financial contributions